 FAQs

-Primary 1 classes are very well equipped to meet a wide range of needs and no longer require children to have certain skills to start school.
-Children have access to developmentally appropriate learning experiences planned to meet their needs both academically and emotionally.
+Primary 1 classes are very well equipped to meet a wide range of needs.
+We no longer require children to have certain skills to start school.
+They will be given plenty learning experiences to meet their needs, both academically and emotionally.

-It is important to avoid focusing on what your child is not yet able to do, especially in relation to reading and writing.
-Young children have a well-developed ability to learn new skills when supported by skilled practitioners.
+It is important not to focus on what your child is not yet able to do.
+Young children are quick to learn new skills with the right support from their teachers.

 Back To TopIf you have decided to defer your child, you are not required to enrol your child into Primary School.
 You do, however, need to register your child for Primary School for the year after their deferred year.